diegoldn/hackintosh-project/README.md

 **TL;DR Shenaningans**

-    1. Random system stuttering/lag from time to time.
+    1. [NOT SOLVED YET] Random system stuttering/lag from time to time.
 It's rare but it happens.
 For 1-3 secs everything stops and then gets back to normality.

-    2. Ducky Mecha Mini USB Keyboard sometimes blocks and only one RGB line is lit.
+    2. [SOLVED] Ducky Mecha Mini USB Keyboard sometimes blocks and only one RGB line is lit.
 After reading a bit this is Ducky's problem and can be solved with firmware.
 To get it back to life I just unplug/plug the cable and everything goes fine for hours.

     UPDATE 29th Feb: to solve the ducky mecha mini issue follow these steps:
         1. press Fn + Alt + P for 3 sec.